konflux-ci/release-service-catalog/pipelines/push-disk-images-to-cdn/README.md

 | taskGitRevision                 | The revision in the taskGitUrl repo to be used                                                         | No       | -               |

 ## Changes in 1.0.1
-* Add required snapshot parameter to the apply-mapping task.
+* Use collect-data `snapshotCreationComponent` result as a parameter to the apply-mapping task.

 ## Changes in 1.0.0
 * Drop the `enterpriseContractPublicKey` param.
 The verify task will take the value from the policy.